Akella17/Beta-VAE/README.md

 This is an implementation of β-variational auto-encoders (β-VAE), the state-of-the-art model for unsupervised visual disentangled representation learning.
 This work replicating DeepMind's papers ["β-VAE: Learning Basic Visual Concepts with a Constrained Variational Framework"](https://openreview.net/forum?id=Sy2fzU9gl) and ["Understanding disentangling in β-VAE"](https://arxiv.org/abs/1804.03599)

+## What is disentanglement?

+A disentangled representation can be defined as one where single latent units are sensitive to changes in single generative factors, while being relatively invariant to changes in other factors.
+In simple words, a feature representation can be thought of as a coordinate system with each latent unit being one of its many axes.
+Even if all the features (i.e., axes) are independent, they may not always be disentangled.
+Take for instance a coordinate system \vec{i} and \vec{j} forms a better representation of 2D space than \vec{i} and ^\vec{i}/_5 + ^\sqrt{3}\vec{j}/_2

+## Why do we need disentanglement?

 ## Dataset Description

 [dSprites](https://github.com/deepmind/dsprites-dataset) is a dataset of 2D shapes procedurally generated from 6 ground truth independent latent factors.
 These factors are color, shape, scale, rotation, x and y positions of a sprite.